Dense Hebbian neural networks: a replica symmetric picture of unsupervised learning: Introduction

 In the last few years, a renewed interest has raised for dense networks, in fact, on the one hand they have been shown to display intriguing properties as for applications (e.g., they turned out to be robust against adversarial attacks \cite{Krotov2018}, they can perform pattern recognition at prohibitive signal-to-noise level \cite{BarraPRLdetective}) and, on the other hand, many technical issues concerning their analytical and numerical investigation still deserve attention \cite{AuffingerCMP2013, SubagAP2017, SubagProb2017}.
 Further, recent advances in the usage of pair-wise Hebbian-like networks for learning tasks \cite{EmergencySN,prlmiriam} could be fruitfully extended to the higher-order case.
 In this work we aim to address these points.

 More precisely, as for the analytical investigation, we apply interpolating techniques (see e.g., \cite{guerra_broken,Fachechi1}) and extend their range of applicability to include the challenging case of non-Gaussian local fields as it happens for dense networks.
-As for the numerical investigation, we propose a strategy based on Plefka expansion \cite{Plefka1,Plefka2} to overcome the extreme efforts implied by the update of a giant synaptic tensors in Monte Carlo (MC) simulations with a remarkable speed up.
+As for the numerical investigation, we propose a strategy based on Plefka expansion \cite{Plefka1,Plefka2} to overcome the strong difficulties implied by the update of a giant synaptic tensor in Monte Carlo (MC) simulations with a remarkable speed up.

-Concerning the learning tasks, it should be recalled that, despite its name, ``Hebbian learning'' is actually a \emph{storing} rule and there is no training dataset or inference activity underlying.
+Concerning the learning tasks, it should be recalled that, despite its name, ``Hebbian learning'' (in its standard meaning in Statistical Mechanics, that is provided by the Amit-Gutfreund-Sompolinsky theory of the Hopfield model \cite{Amit}) is actually a \emph{storing} rule and there is no training dataset or inference activity underlying.
 Yet, recently, the Hebbian rule has been shown to be recastable into a genuine learning rule allowing for both supervised and unsupervised modes and the resulting pair-wise neural network is feasible for a full statistical-mechanics investigation \cite{EmergencySN,prlmiriam}.
 In this work, we extend this framework to dense neural networks focusing on the unsupervised setting and referring to \cite{super} for the supervised one; the analytical investigations are led under the replica-symmetry (RS) approximation and for structureless datasets.
-In particular, there are two main results stemming from this study.
+There are several results stemming from this study.

-First, we are able to summarize the behavior of the network into a phase diagram, namely to highlight in the space of the control parameters of the network (e.g., noise, storage, training-set size, training-set quality) the existence of different regions corresponding to different computational skills shown by the network.
-As we will deepen, this is a major reward of the statistical mechanics approach and yields pivotal information towards an {\em sustainable} artificial intelligence since its knowledge allows {\em a priori} setting the machine parameters in the best configuration for the given task.
-For instance, in this context we can assess the minimal size and quality of the dataset necessary for a successful training of the machine and the largest amount of information that the machine can safely handle.
+First, from an analytical perspective, we are able to summarize the behavior of the network into a phase diagram, namely to highlight in the space of the control parameters of the network (e.g., noise, storage, training-set size, training-set quality) the existence of different regions corresponding to different computational skills shown by the network.
+As we will deepen, this is a major reward of the statistical mechanics approach and yields pivotal information towards a {\em sustainable} artificial intelligence since its knowledge allows {\em a priori} setting the machine parameters in the best configuration for a given task.
+For instance, in this context we can assess the minimal size of the dataset, as function of the dataset quality and the amount of patterns to store, necessary for a successful training of the machine and we can also estimate the largest amount of information that the machine can safely handle.